 Will dentures change the way I speak?

-Initially, dentures may slightly affect your speech, causing you to lisp or slur certain words.
+Dentures may slightly affect your speech at first and can cause you to lisp or slur certain words.
 This happens because your tongue and mouth need time to adjust to the new appliance.
-Practicing speaking aloud, reading out loud, and repeating tricky words can help speed up the adjustment period.
-Most people regain normal speech patterns within a few weeks.

 Can I eat normally with dentures?